LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 5. check around s5_seek_to_block(it takes in an offset not blocknum and check the offset is not exceeding the file size)
 6. the block acquired during seek_to_block of inode is memseted, what about file data block
 7. check all funcions that are calling s5_write_file
+8. lock the vnode if it will block

+- assert at the end of mkdir
+- decrement linkcount at s5_remove_dirent

 ####Questions